aknochow/install-kcp/README.md

 ### Custom Install

-You can override variables in the install-kcp.yaml or pass them on the command line.
+You can override variables in install-kcp.yaml or pass them as extra vars on the command line with "-e".

 `ansible-playbook install-kcp.yaml -e "kcp_secure_port=6447" -e "kcp_extra_args=--feature-gates=KCPSyncerTunnel=true"`
 ```